-Occasional treats of this low-fat, low-cholesterol shellfish can play a beneficial role in your dog’s diet.
+Occasional treats of this low-fat shellfish can play a beneficial role in your dog’s diet.

-Niacin, or Vitamin B3, contributes to your dog’s overall energy level.
-This essential vitamin is vital to protecting your dog’s cardiovascular system and promoting a healthy metabolism.
+Niacin, or vitamin B3, contributes to your dog’s overall energy level.
+This essential vitamin protects your dog’s cardiovascular system and promotes healthy metabolism.
 The niacin in shrimp contributes to proper blood circulation, brain function and healthy skin.

-The phosphorus in shrimp is important for healthy bones.
-Shrimp also contain anti-oxidants which are indicated to reduce brain aging.
+Phosphorus in shrimp is important for healthy bones.
+Shrimp also contains antioxidants which are indicated to reduce brain aging.

 You might be thinking, Wow, my dog needs to eat more shrimp!
-But the key nutrients found in shrimp are also found in other protein sources in commercial dog foods and treats.
+But the key nutrients found in shrimp are also found in other protein sources including commercial dog foods and treats.

-Therefore, your dog does not require shrimp to maintain a healthy diet.
+Therefore, your dog does not need shrimp to maintain a healthy diet.

-In fact, while shrimpy options are plentiful in cat foods and treats, these meaty crustaceans are only found in a handful of commercial dog foods.
+In fact, while shrimp options are plentiful in cat foods and treats, these meaty crustaceans are only found in a handful of commercial dog foods.

 Even then, they are often in the form of shrimp meal versus whole shrimp.

-Blue Wilderness brand carries a small selection of high protein dog foods and treats containing shrimp meal.
-Canidae and Under the Sun brands each carry a salmon & shrimp option which contains shrimp in a salmon and chicken based wet food.
+Blue Wilderness brand carries a small selection of high-protein dog foods and treats containing shrimp meal.
+Canidae and Under the Sun brands each carry a salmon and shrimp option that contain shrimp in a salmon and chicken-based wet food.